 ISSN 2373-3519 (print) / ISSN 2373-3527 (online)

 Established in April 2011, Heavy Feather Review publishes fiction, poetry, creative nonfiction, comics, and more.
 We nominate for national anthologies and writing awards.
-Writing from HFR has appeared in The New York Times, The Best Small Fictions 2021, The &NOW Awards 3, and The Best of the Net Anthology 2020.
+Writing from HFR has appeared in The New York Times, The Best Small Fictions 2021, The &NOW Awards 3, and Best of the Net 2020.
 Our homepage sees updates on a rolling basis.
 These updates may include, but are not limited to, essays, guest posts, and book reviews.
 Questions?
-Review inquires go to Jeff Chon.
+Review inquires go to Books Editor Jeff Chon.
 General correspondence is handled by Jason Teal, Publisher & Editor-in-Chief.
-Logo and banner designed by Gray Hunt.
+Text logo designed by Gray Hunt.

 Our submission guidelines can be found on Submittable.
 While work is regularly featured online, HFR debuts one print issue a year.
 At this time, we do NOT accept book manuscripts.

 Typically, we have been exceeding our “unpaid submission limit” with Submittable, so if there are no open categories you may have to wait until next month.

 Print Archives is an attempt to bring as much of the annual online as possible (for free).